Bracket Order

 FAQ

-A bracket order typically includes a market order or limit order for the initial entry, a limit order for taking profit, and a stop-loss order to minimize potential losses.
+A Bracket Order typically includes a market or limit order for entry, a limit order for potential profit-taking, and a stop-loss order to reduce downside risk.

-When placing a bracket order, you can specify the profit target as a fixed price above the entry price and the stop-loss level below the entry price.
+You can specify the profit target as a fixed price above the entry level and the stop-loss as a level below the entry.
+Be aware that market movements may cause execution at different prices than intended.

 Right-click on the position you want to create a bracket order for.
 Select Trade and Create Target/Stop Exit Bracket.